 Avoid presenting everything all at once

 Every presentation should focus on one aspect of your design or a specific idea that you want to share with your audience.
 It’s better to avoid sharing too many details at once.
 If you have more than 10 wireframes to show, stop for a moment and think about what message you want to convey in your presentation and how you can help the audience best absorb the information.

 Presenting wireframes without context are meaningless.
 When stakeholders don’t have context, they evaluate wireframes as a collection of individual screens, not as a specific flow.
 Plus, it’s tough to critique a design without knowing a user’s goal.

 It’s helpful to use a storytelling approach to present your wireframes.
-Organize a set of screens in the context of a scenario in which your user plays a vital role.
+Organize a set of screens in the context of a scenario in which your user plays a vital role in navigating through your website mockup tool.
 Use the storyboarding technique to visualize the journey.
 A scenario should demonstrate the user’s motivation for the action, the end goal they have, and how they plan to achieve this goal.
 If you have existing personas, you can rely on them in your scenarios.
 This approach will help your audience better understand what you’re showing them and visualize the user experience.

 Annotate your design

 Speak to the key points and functionality in your design.
 Your comments should create context around the interaction and highlight important moments.
 But don’t go too far.
 There’s no need to annotate every single piece of your wireframe.
 Focus only on key elements or areas to keep the presentation clean and useful.

 Create a simple prototype using wireframe screens

 Most people better understand how things work when they can interact with the design.
 Wireframe tools like Adobe XD make it relatively easy to turn static wireframes into a low-fidelity prototype, which will be available online.
 You can embed the prototype link in a slide at the end of your presentation, providing stakeholders with an opportunity to develop a deeper understanding of how your design will work.